cisco-en-programmability/ansible-collection-sdwan-deployment/roles/aws_edges/README.md

 - `results_dir`: Directory where deployment results will be stored.
 - `aws_deployed_edges_data`: File to store data of deployed edge devices.
 - `userdata_cedge_path`: Path to the user data configuration for cEdge devices.
+- `wan_edges`: Optional list of edge devices that will be deployed.
+By default all missing devices are deployed.

 ### Required variables